DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 2. **Qualtiy Check**:
-   - Use evaluate_quality to
+   - Use evaluate_quality to check the similarties of the synthetic and real data.
-   - Detect and extract metadata from the provided dataset using `metadata.detect_from_dataframe(data=dataset)`.
+   - Column shapes show the similarity statistically between the synthetic and real data for one column.
+   - Column Pair Trends show the similarity statiscially between two columns for both data.

 ```python
 quality_report = evaluate_quality(